 Javier Arellano Vences

-Arellano Vences is a Ph.D. student in the Department of Art & Art History at Stanford University.
+Arellano Vences is a Ph.D. candidate in the Department of Art & Art History at Stanford University.